michaelbraga/anapioficeandfire-etl/README.md

 ### Start Spark Streaming ETL
 Structure streaming that reads from kafka and stores data to Postgres.
 Wait till kafka has created the topic, and postgres has properly started.
+To adjust number of cores for spark, edit `application.yaml`.

 ```
 cd spark-etl/